hbhandari10/https-github.com-harshit123-partner-success-automation/README.md

 - Expand AI use cases

 ## 🤝 Contributions
-Open to collaboration and ideas from the community.
+Open to collaboration and ideas from the community

 ---